2010 Duke University faux sex thesis controversy: Reaction

-About a month after the faux thesis made headlines, the Duke University History Department held a forum about the long term implications of the faux thesis.
+About a month after the faux thesis made headlines, the Duke University History Department held a forum about the long-term implications of the faux thesis.
 A few months after that, The Atlantic published an article discussing this incident in the context of Duke's culture as well as binge drinking by women.
+Forbes objected to what it saw as The Atlantic's use of the incident to criticize Duke, stating that there was "no evidence" to support its "rather vitriolic attack" on the school, which had asserted that Duke had "never moved on from the values of the 1980s".